B-Baumeister/Backend-API-Routers/README.md

 Create an api route which returns all products.

-- Create the file structure `pages/api/products/index.js`.
-- Switch to `/api/products/index.js`; import the `getAllProducts` function from `/services/productServices.js`.
-- Write a handler function which responds
-  - with a `200` status code and
+x- Create the file structure `pages/api/products/index.js`. x- Switch to `/api/products/index.js`; import the `getAllProducts` function from `/services/productServices.js`. x - Write a handler function which responds x - with a `200` status code and
   - with the return value of `getAllProducts`, parsed with the `.json()` method.

 Check your api route: